 - Compositions/performances featured by Carnegie Hall, Tel Aviv Biennial for New Music, International Computer Music Convention, Banff Centre for the Arts, Moscow Autumn, Museo Reina Sofia, and Auditorium di Roma

-- Collaborative work with visual artist Maria Magdalena Campos-Pons was featured by the 49th Venice Biennial, Museum of Modern Art (NYC), National Gallery of Canada, and U.S. State Department at the Dakar Biennial
+- Collaborative work with visual artist Maria Magdalena Campos-Pons featured by the 49th and 55th Venice Biennial, Museum of Modern Art (NYC), National Gallery of Canada, and U.S. State Department at the Dakar Biennial

 - Composed the music for Relatives by Tony Oursler and Constance DeJong featured by the Whitney Biennial